 - i.
 Reach #1: Monitor effects of the Carney Street stormwater management pond on the open channel watercourse to the west of 6th Avenue West.
-Evaluate need to improve Reach #1 channel design if erosion or sedimentation effects are observed. - Reach #2: Remove and replace the existing culvert system along 6th Avenue West with a 2400 x 1500 mm Box Culvert.
-Include the diversion of the 7th Avenue West storm sewer with this project. - iii.
+Evaluate need to improve Reach #1 channel design if erosion or sedimentation effects are observed. - ii.
+Reach #2: Replace the existing culvert system along 6th Avenue West with a 2400 x 1500 mm Box Culvert.
+Consider including the diversion of the 7th Avenue West storm sewer with this project. - iii.
 Reach #3: Complete gradient improvements and widening of the open channel watercourse between 21st Street West and 20th Street West, as per the previously proposed Phase 2 designs (subject to additional design development review).
 Maintain existing culvert across 20th Street East. - iv.
-Reach #3: Localized flood protection improvements should be considered for the residence at 585 21st Street West.
+Reach #3: Localized flood protection improvements may be considered for the residence at 585 21st Street West.
 This would be subject to consent from the property owner. - v.
 Reach #3 and #4: A maintenance easement(s) could be established, as required, for the open channel watercourse between 20th Street West and 21st Street West for the removal of potential obstructions within the Reach, such as deadfall trees. - vi.
 Reach #5: In the short-term, general maintenance of the box culvert located at 19th Street West, to the east of 5th Avenue West, may be completed as recommended in the OSIM Inspection Reports.
-This would include the clean-out of the culvert barrel and repairs to the deteriorated concrete, as needed.
-As the box culvert reaches the end of its service life, which is likely to occur in the foreseeable future, it should be replaced with a structure that, at minimum, provides sufficient capacity to accommodate the design flows associated with the Regional flood event. - vii.
+This would include the clean-out of the culvert barrel and repairs to the concrete, as needed.
+As the box culvert reaches the end of its service life, which may occur in the foreseeable future, it should be replaced with a structure that, at minimum, provides sufficient capacity to accommodate the design flows associated with the regional flood event. - vii.
 Reach #6: Ultimately, it is anticipated that other existing infrastructure (i.e., sanitary sewer, watermain, road surface) will eventually also require replacement and that extending the service life of the existing storm sewer by rehabilitating the system, via the installation of a new wearing surface (or lining), could provide the City with the opportunity to delay replacement of the system until such a time that the project can be better aligned with other infrastructure needs along this well-travelled road.
 Rehabilitation of the system is recommended only as a short- to medium-term solution, dependent on the structural integrity of the system, which could be re-assessed on a routine basis (i.e., once every 5-years, at minimum).
-Further, it is anticipated that the existing infrastructure may potentially require replacement infrastructure within Reach #6 provide a minimum capacity equal to existing, and preferably to that of the Regional flood flow, for each section.
+Further, it is anticipated that the existing infrastructure may potentially require replacement in the foreseeable future due to its age.
+At such a time, it is recommended that replacement infrastructure within Reach #6 provide a minimum capacity equal to existing, and preferably to that of the Regional flood flow, for each section.
 Timing for replacement(s) would be subject to condition assessments and/or other infrastructure needs.